koelslaw/documentation/topics/nuc/README.md

 1. Login using the account you created during the Anaconda setup

 ## Deploy Initial Configuration
 Now we are going to deploy the initial configuration for the Nuc.
-This will serve as a repository to build the rest of the kit, as well as to store documentation.
+This will configure the nuc as a repository to build the rest of the kit, as well as to store documentation.

+Before that we need some upstream packages for installation. to get those we need to grab the our RHEL subscription.

 ```
 sudo subscription-manager register --username [see Platform Management] --password [see Platform Management] --auto-attach